 Using the Bibliography

 To access the principal pages of the BotN web site, make a selection from the Bibliography menu bar, which is displayed at the bottom of all BotN pages.
 The Simple Search and Advanced Search pages provide gateways to all of the detailed content of the Bibliography—including basic citation data, citation notes, links to digital files and citation annotations.
-For detailed information on the organization, content and presentation of Bibliography pages and data, and for tips on how to most effectively use BotN features, select Help from the Bibliography menu bar, then navigate to the page or page element of interest.

 The BotN has been developed primarily as a research tool to provide bibliographic and related literature support for studies of neuropterid insects.
 Thus, its primary taxonomic emphasis is on the literature pertaining to extant and extinct insect taxa that are currently placed in the orders Neuroptera, Megaloptera, Raphidioptera and Glosselytrodea.
 To further aid historical and nomenclatural research on these groups, the Bibliography also contains citations to a substantial number of works that treat: (1) extant and extinct taxa that were formerly, but are not currently, placed in the orders Neuroptera, Megaloptera, Raphidioptera and Glosselytrodea (i.e., "Neuroptera sensu lato" references), (2) extant and extinct taxa that are nomenclatural homonyms of neuropterid taxa (original publications only); and (3) extant and extinct "taxa" based on unavailable names that belong to, or appear to belong to, the orders Neuroptera, Megaloptera, Raphidioptera and Glosselytrodea.